absent1706/django-demo-blog/README.md

 ## Attention!
-To search with SOLR, follow instructions from 'Django By Example' (chapter 3)
+To search with SOLR, follow instructions from 'Django By Example' (chapter 3, 'Adding a search engine with Solr and Haystack')